 Although tendon repairs are usually performed as an outpatient procedure (meaning you can leave the hospital on the same day of the surgery), you should aim to stay in Thailand for 5 to 7 days.
 As you will need to attend follow-up hospital checkups where your surgeon will remove the stitches and monitor your healing

-The total period for recovery can take around 12 weeks, but you should be able to return to work earlier.
+The total period for recovery can take around 12 weeks, but you should rest for 6 weeks to aid a speedy recovery.
 Make sure to ask your doctor about the recovery timeline.
 Also, remember that you should avoid doing any exercises (including therapy exercises) until your surgeon allows you to do so.